-University policy prohibits bringing pets on campus grounds and in buildings unless it is a service animal.
+University policy prohibits bringing pets on campus grounds and in buildings unless it is a certified service animal.

-The Bookstore will hold its annual Countdown to Commencement 2014 week- long event in early April.
+The Bookstore will hold its annual Countdown to Commencement 2017week- long event April 24-29.
 All graduating seniors are strongly encouraged to come into the Bookstore during this time to pick up their cap & gown and take advantage of the "in store" special offers, including: a drawing for a diploma frame of student's choice, class ring discounts, and a one time discount on clothing with a special coupon provided that day.
-Dates will be announced soon!

 Caps & Gowns